ar-cyber/VB-Audio-bot/README.md

 A bot for the VB-Audio Discord server.

 > [!CAUTION]
-> This bot only will work on 1 server
+> This bot only will work with the 'Public Bot' toggle disabled
 >
 ## Installation
 1. Install dependecies